pnp/sp-dev-fx-webparts/samples/react-Caml2Table/README.md

 ## Features

-This is a simple Webpart that allows the user to input a [CAML Query](https://learn.microsoft.com/en-us/sharepoint/dev/schema/collaborative-application-markup-language-caml-schemas), select a list and run the query.
+This is a simple Web part that allows the user to input a [CAML Query](https://learn.microsoft.com/sharepoint/dev/schema/collaborative-application-markup-language-caml-schemas), select a list and run the query.

-I've been using PnP PowerShell to do this for a while, when you need to test a query real quick, but PowerShell can be dreading to some users, and is a whole new tool to learn, so in order to best help people whom are learning I made this __VERY__ simple Webpart.
+I've been using PnP PowerShell to do this for a while, when you need to test a query real quick, but PowerShell can be dreading to some users, and is a whole new tool to learn, so in order to best help people whom are learning I made this __VERY__ simple Web part.

 It also demonstrates several useful skill that a new SPFx Developer might find handy